The types of dentures available are basically categorized into 2 main groups: partial dentures and full dentures.

 Implant dentures are the most expensive among the types of dentures.

 Flexible Dentures may either be partial or full dentures.
-The comfort level provided by flexible dentures is among the highest from the various denture types available in the market today.
+The comfort level provided by flexible dentures is among the highest of the various denture types available in the market today.

 The flexibility, made possible by the flexible coating of resin on the denture base’s outer layer, allows the flexible dentures to remain in place around the jaw bone for maximum stability.